-Understanding asymmetry is important when determining best estimate liabilities under APRA's Valuation Standard (LPS1.04) and other calculations which require mean outcome values.
+Understanding asymmetry is important when determining best estimate liabilities under APRA's Prudential Standard for Valuation of Policy Liabilities ("LPS 340") and other calculations which require mean outcome values.

 2.2 Embedded Options

 As noted above, the embedded options that exist in certain types of life insurance products are a particular example of a possible asymmetric outcome (although sometimes the terms are used interchangeably).
 Some embedded options are "auto exercise" (such as a guaranteed minimum crediting rate for a non-par investment account product) whilst others are exercised by specific policyholder actions (such as a conversion option with guaranteed terms).